GS-1) What is AutDB?

 The new scientific features include: expansion of the Human Gene module, additions to the Animal Model module, incorporation of a new Copy Number Variant module, and integration of a new Gene Scoring module.

 The new website enhancements include: a new tab-based format that allows easier navigation between modules, a redesigned AutDB homepage with state-of-the-art technology, new module homepages featuring subnavigation bars with detailed documentation, and new timestamps that mark dataset updates for each module.

 GS-3) What types of information does AutDB 2.0 contain?

 AutDB integrates genetic, neurobiological, and clinical information about genes associated with ASD.
 AutDB‘s content is entirely based on the peer-reviewed scientific literature and is manually annotated by expert biologists.
 Data presented in abstracts or at conferences are not included.

 The site‘s interactive modules connect information on candidate autism genes with research that illuminates their molecular functions in the brain.

 Human Gene.
 This is an active collection of candidate genes identified in genetic association studies, genes linked to syndromic autism, and rare single gene mutations.
 The last group is the most rapidly expanding group of genes.

-Animal Models.
-This module includes details on the behavioral and anatomical characteristics of Animal Modelss of autism.
+Animal Model.
+This module includes details on the behavioral and anatomical characteristics of animal models of autism.
 It is organized using a dataset called PhenoBase that describes 16 broad categories relevant to the clinical presentation of autism.